 The impact case studies below demonstrate the real-world differences University of Bradford researchers are creating with their research in diverse areas across our key research themes of health and care, the engineered environment and sustainable societies.

-Our research innovations have a positive impact on society, read some of our recent success stories below.
+Our research innovations have a positive impact on society, read some of our recent success stories and insights below.

 Academic profile - Professor Ifiok Otung